LiaScript/LiaScript-Exporter/README.md

 ### Android

+> **Tip:** Setting up the Android SDK locally can be complex.
+The easiest approach
+> is to use the pre-built Docker image — see [Docker (Android export)](#Docker-Android-export) above.

-To generate an APK project of your course, you will have to download the [Android SDK](https://developer.android.com/studio) at first and provide the path via the option `--android-sdk`.
+To generate an APK project of your course locally, download the [Android SDK](https://developer.android.com/studio) and provide the path via the option `--android-sdk`.
 Additionally you will have to define an `appId` via `--android-appId`, which is in most cases an unique URL (in reverse order) that is pointing to your website/project.
 This export uses